jonnymind/SIRPAS/Base_System/Skills/Healing.md

 Specific healing aids in the target setting can provide other modifiers.
 The time required for the healing to be performed depends on the setting and on the device used.
-A SF cellular replicator or a magic balm could allow healing incapacitating wounds in one day, in a few hours or in minutes, while in other settings, an herbal healing remedy might require a week.
+A SF cellular replicator or a magic balm could allow healing heavy wounds in one day, in a few hours or in minutes, while in other settings, an herbal healing remedy might require a week.